Ahmad Shukeiri

-Ahmad al-Shukeiri (أحمد الشقيري, also transliterated al-Shuqayri, Shuqairi, Shuqeiri, Shukeiry; 1 January 1908 – 26 February 1980) was the first Chairman of the Palestinian Liberation Organization, serving from 1964–1967.
+Ahmad al-Shukeiri (أحمد الشقيري, also transliterated al-Shuqayri, Shuqairi, Shuqeiri, Shukeiry; 1 January 1908 – 26 February 1980) was a Palestinian political leader and the first chairman of the Palestine Liberation Organization, serving from 1964 to 1967.

 Early life

-Shukeiri was born in Tebnine, south Lebanon then Ottoman Empire to a Turkish mother and a Palestinian father, As'ad Shukeiri (1860–1940) (who was elected to the Ottoman Parliament in 1908 and 1912).
+Shukeiri was born in Tebnine, south Lebanon, then Ottoman Empire, to a Turkish mother and a Palestinian father, As'ad Shukeiri (1860–1940), who was elected to the Ottoman Parliament in 1908 and 1912.
 Ahmad acquired the Turkish language from his mother.
-After studying law in the British law college in Jerusalem, he became a prominent lawyer in British-Palestine and a member of the Independence Party.
+After studying law in the British law college in Jerusalem, he became a prominent lawyer in British Palestine and a member of the Independence Party (Istiqlal).
 In 1945 he went to Washington, D.C. to establish a Palestinian office and in 1946 joined the Arab Higher Committee.

 Political career

 Shukeiri was a member of the Syrian delegation to the United Nations from 1949 to 1951.
-He then became assistant Secretary General for the Arab League from 1950–1956, Saudi ambassador to the United Nations from 1957 to 1962.
-At the 1964 Arab League summit (Cairo), he was given a mandate to initiate contacts aimed at establishing a Palestinian entity.
+He then became assistant Secretary General for the Arab League from 1950 to 1956, Saudi ambassador to the United Nations from 1957 to 1962.

 In December 1962, representing Saudi Arabia, he told the Special Political Committee of the United Nations General Assembly that the Tacuara movement had been formed to combat Zionism and he hoped it would spread in Latin America and its principles adopted by the United Nations.
 After receiving information about Tacuara from the Argentinian and Chilean delegations, he backed down, acknowledging that Tacuara was a fascist movement and claiming instead that it was more appropriate to compare Tacuara to Israel.

+In 1963, the Arab League appointed him Representative of Palestine at the Arab League.
+At the 1964 Arab League summit (Cairo), he was given a mandate to initiate contacts aimed at establishing a Palestinian entity.

 Chairman of the PLO

 In May 1964, he was elected the first Chairman of the PLO (Palestine Liberation Organization) with the support of Egyptian leader Gamal Abdel Nasser.
-He resigned in December 1967 in the aftermath of the Six-Day War in June.
-His enemies and opponents used him as a scapegoat.